 Valentine’s Day is almost here!
 I usually don’t like the commercialism surrounding holidays but when it comes to Valentine’s Day I just can’t seem to help myself.
 Maybe its all the pink, red and purple stuff.
 Maybe its the cheesy music.
 Maybe its the flowers… or maybe its the TREATS!
 The possibilities for baking are endless.
 Also, can I please draw your attention to these adorable foodie valentine cards I saw in last month’s Rachael Ray Magazine?
 “Take Olive Me” and “I’m Muffin Without You” are two of my favorites.
 I love puns.

 So here is something really awesome… I was asked to write today’s blog post by a company called Brilliant Earth.
 They provide high quality jewelry originating from pure sources that is made using socially responsible practices.
-You can check out their gorgeous website here.
 This year for Valentine’s Day Brilliant Earth is launching a “Create a Little Love” campaign by putting together a collage of various images that represent LOVE.
 Watch for it on Valentine’s Day!
 Of course I said yes to getting involved, any opportunity to incorporate some extra creativity is always welcome around here :)

 I chose to represent LOVE using cupcakes.
 Cupcakes are cute.
 Cupcakes are fun.
 Cupcakes are hands down my favorite treats to bake.
 Whether I want to express a thank you, spoil someone on their birthday or whip up something special for a baby shower I always seem to express my love & affection to my friends and family through cupcakes.
 I mean, how can you not love something so delicious?